itai53/AWS-self-service-UI-project/README.md

 ```
 #### ⚠️ Security Warning:
 It’s recommended not to hardcode credentials inside docker-compose.yml.
-Refer to this [Docker documentation](http://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/) for guidance on how to reference a `.env` file in Docker Compose.
+Refer to this [Docker documentation](http://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/) for guidance on how to reference a `.env` file in Docker Compose to use variables insted.

 ### **2️⃣ To connect to EC2 instances via SSH, generate an SSH key pair in PEM format on your locall system:**